-In normal urination, when the bladder is full, a message is sent from the bladder to the brain.
-The brain sends a message back to the bladder to squeeze (contract) the detrusor muscle and relax the sphincter muscles so you can urinate.
+Normally, the kidneys filter waste products and water from the blood to form urine, which is stored in the bladder.
+When the bladder is full, a message is sent from the bladder to the brain.
+The brain sends a message back to the bladder to squeeze the bladder muscle and relax the sphincter muscles that control the flow of urine.
 After the bladder starts to empty, it normally empties all of the urine.

 After an SCI, the kidneys usually continue to filter waste, and urine is stored in the bladder.
 But messages may not be able to move between your bladder and sphincter muscles and your brain.
 This can result in the:

 Not taking good care of your bladder can lead to urinary tract infections (UTIs), kidney and bladder problems, sepsis (a bloodstream infection), and, in rare cases, kidney failure.
 For information on testing for, treating, and preventing UTIs, see the topic Urinary Tract Infections in Teens and Adults.

 A bladder management program lets you or a caregiver empty your bladder when it is easy for you and helps you avoid bladder accidents and prevent UTIs.
 You and your rehabilitation team decide which bladder management program is best for you.
 You need to consider where your spinal cord is injured and how it has affected your bladder function.
 You also need to consider your lifestyle, how likely you are to get bladder infections, and whether you or a caregiver is able to use a catheter.